 The farms on the delta plains and fishing and aquaculture in the lagoons account for much of Egypt's food supply.
 But by the time the sediment has come to rest in the fields and lagoons, it is laden with municipal, industrial and agricultural waste from the Cairo region, which is home to more than 40 million people.
 'Pollutants are building up faster and faster' says Stanley.

 Based on his investigations of sediment from the delta lagoons, Frederic Siegel of George Washington University concurs.
 'In Manzalah Lagoon, for example, the increase in mercury, lead, copper and zinc coincided with the building of the High Dam at Aswan, the availability of cheap electricity, and the development of major power-based industries he says.
 Since that time the concentration of mercury has increased significantly.
 Lead from engines that use leaded fuels and from other industrial sources has also increased dramatically.
 These poisons can easily enter the food chain, affecting the productivity of Fishing and Farming.
 Another problem is that agricultural wastes include fertilizers which stimulate increases in plant growth in the lagoons and upset the ecology of the area, with serious effects on the fishing industry.

-Do the following statements reflect the claims of the writer in Reading Passage 2?
+Do the following statements reflect the claims of the writer in the above Reading Passage?

 YES if the statement reflects the claims of the writer

 NO if the statement contradicts the claims of the writer

 NOT GIVEN if it is impossible to say what the writer thinks about this

 18. Coastal erosion occurred along Egypt's Mediterranean coast before the building of the Aswan dams.

 19. Some people predicted that the Aswan dams would cause land loss before they were built.